-A large software team project based on a topic that may vary from year to year and which builds on one or more of the prerequisites.
+A team project course based on a topic related to the application of computer or data science to real-world problems.
 Possible topics include but are not limited to database, computer graphics, artificial intelligence, compiler construction, distributed computing.
 Oral presentation required.
-Prerequisites: COSC 450, COSC 475, MATH 260, and MATH 365.
+This course is equivalent to DS 491.
+Prerequisites: Senior status.
 (PS, RM, WI)

-COSC 492 Selected Topics (1-4)
+CS 492 Selected Topics (1-4)

-COSC 495 Internship in Computing (1-4)
+CS 495 Internship in Computing (1-4)